skshohagmiah/QuadDB/sdks/README.md

 🚧 **Current Status**: Interface Complete, Implementation Pending

-All SDKs provide complete, type-safe interfaces for all GoMsg operations.
+All SDKs provide complete, type-safe interfaces for all fluxdl operations.
 To make them fully functional:

 1. **Copy Protobuf Files**: Copy `.proto` files from `../api/proto/` to each SDK
 2. **Generate gRPC Clients**: Use protoc to generate language-specific clients